kkmkoudijs/robustOffsets/README.md

 2. Or if applicable, the aforementioned gene expression matrix with an additional data.frame specifying to which study a sample belonged to.

 Included with this package are the TCGA datasets with which the main result of the paper can be replicated.
-We start with loading the package and inspecting the included example datasets:
+We start with loading the package and inspecting the included example datasets.
+The final 2 command use getRobustOffsets() in the 2 different ways.

 ```r
 library(robustOffset)